What happens in the IVF lab?

 Around the same time as the egg retrieval, the sperm are collected and prepared for fertilization.
 Our San Antonio IVF lab technicians use a variety of techniques to optimize sperm quality and select the healthiest sperm for fertilization.

-After successful fertilization, the embryos are closely monitored by skilled embryologists at our San Antonio IVF lab to track their growth and development.
+After successful fertilization, the embryos are closely monitored by skilled embryologists at our San Antonio IVF lab to track their growth and development over several days.
+This monitoring phase is an important part of what happens in the IVF lab, and the embryology team will provide you with updates about your embryos’ development during this time.
 If preimplantation genetic testing (PGT) is being done, a small sample of cells will be removed from the perimeter of the embryo for genetic analysis.

 Embryo transfer

-On embryo transfer day, the laboratory will prepare the embryo several hours prior to the transfer, to allow for optimal readiness of the embryo for implantation.
+On embryo transfer day, the laboratory will prepare the embryo several hours before the transfer, to allow for optimal readiness of the embryo for implantation.
 When ready, the selected embryo is gently guided up into a small, flexible catheter only a few millimeters wide.
-The catheter is then given to your fertility doctor, who will place the embryo into the uterus and perform the transfer.
+The catheter is then given to your fertility doctor, who will place it into the uterus and perform the transfer under ultrasound guidance.
 This process is typically painless and only takes a few minutes to complete.
+About 10 days later, a blood pregnancy test can confirm whether successful implantation has occurred.

 At Texas Fertility Center San Antonio, we are committed to providing the highest level of care to help you achieve your dreams of starting or expanding your family.
-If you have any questions about the IVF process or would like to schedule a consultation with one of our experienced fertility specialists, please don’t hesitate to contact us today.
+If you have any questions about what happens in the IVF lab or would like to schedule a consultation with one of our experienced fertility specialists, please don’t hesitate to contact us today.